Saturday, September 6, 2025

 1 kmol of CO2 occupies a volume 0.381 m3 at 313 K. Compare the pressures given by the ideal gas law and van der waals equation of state.

-Take Van Der Waals constant
+Values of Van Der Waals constant are

 a = 0.365 Nm4/mol2